Street Tree Planting

 T McKenzie

-waratahgirl about 12 years ago
+waratahgirl over 12 years ago

 Hello Blue Mountains, While travelling around Australia we have been in the Blue Mountains We stayed in Blackheath and were saddened to see the shabby state the town has become since our previous visit.
 WEEDS around the Pot Planters in the Shopping area and they are growing Mould also, and last years leaves still in the gutters in the Main Street.
 Also a horrible Green Building on the Great Western Highway, are these old Buildings not Heritage listed ???